danjwait/fprime/GpsApp/doc/GpsTutorial.md

 }
 ```
-The connections in `topology.fpp` are similar to those in the Ref applicaiton, with the Ref connections replaced with the Gps connections:
+The connections in `topology.fpp` are similar to those in the Ref application, with the Ref connections replaced with the Gps connections:
 ```
     connections Gps {
       GPS_SERIAL.serialRecv -> GPS.serialRecv